hugapi/hug/ARCHITECTURE.md

 Switching from using a hug API over one interface to another
 ===================
-hug does it's best to also solve the other side of the coin: that is how APIs are used.
+hug does its best to also solve the other side of the coin: that is how APIs are used.
-Naturally, native Python will always be the fastest, however HTTP can provide attractive auto updating and clear responsibility separation benefits.
+While native Python will always be the fastest, HTTP can provide attractive auto updating and clear responsibility separation benefits.
 You can interact with hug APIs via hug.use.[interface] if the ability to switch between these is a high priority for you.
 The code that enables this is found in `hug/use.py` and should be kept in mind if working on adding an additional interface for hug, or changing how hug calls functions.